This add-on is operated by Probe.ly Solucoes de Ciberseguranca SA

 Probely is a vulnerability scanner add-on that automates your security testing.

 Probely performs continuous scanning of your web applications and APIs and lets you efficiently manage the lifecycle of the vulnerabilities it finds.
 It also provides guidance on how to fix any identified vulnerabilities (including snippets of code or configuration).

 Because it is a developer-centric product, Probely’s vulnerability guidance is tailored to developers and relevant to the technologies you use.
-With Probely, you can also add multiple Environment targets and scan them using different scanning profiles.
+With Probely, you can with different scanning profiles.
 This means that you can scan your testing environment with more aggressive and intrusive scans, and you can run safer scans against your production app.
 Integrations for Slack and Jira are also available.

 In addition to its web interface, Probely provides all features through an API.
 By using it, developers can fully integrate their security testing with their CI/CD pipelines.
 To learn more about using the API, visit the Probely developers page.